For more information on prices, locations and times, please call us at 480-699-9950.

 Health Exams $25.00.

-Next, you’re in the waiting room that has been occupied b y a lot of sick animals.
+Next, you’re in the waiting room that has been occupied by a lot of sick animals.
 Now think of how vulnerable your cat is to all the contagious and fatal viruses that cats get.
 After all, it is a hospital.

 Where else do people take their sick pets?
 It would be comforting to know that if such an unpredictable situation occurs, your cat is protected.

-6 – 9 weeks | Distemper (4-In-1) w/o Leukemia + Deworming • (booster in 3-4 weeks w/Leukemia) |
+6 – 9 weeks | FVRCP (4-In-1) w/o Leukemia + Deworming • (booster in 3-4 weeks w/Leukemia) |

-10 – 12 weeks | Distemper (4-In-1) + Leukemia + Deworming • (booster in 3-4 weeks, then annually) |
+10 – 12 weeks | FVRCP (4-In-1) + Leukemia + Deworming • (booster in 3-4 weeks, then annually) |

-13 – 16 weeks & older | Distemper (4-In-1) + Leukemia + Deworming + Rabies |
+13 – 16 weeks & older | FVRCP (4-In-1) + Leukemia + Deworming + Rabies |

-First time 16 weeks & older | Distemper (4-In-1) + Leukemia + Deworming + Rabies • (booster in 3-4 weeks, then annually) |
+First time 16 weeks & older | FVRCP (4-In-1) + Leukemia + Deworming + Rabies • (booster in 3-4 weeks, then annually) |

 Ask about Testing for Feline Leukemia Virus for ALL Cats.